dorna-robotics/dorna2-python/README.md

 ```

-### `play_script(script_path, timeout=-1)`
+### `.play_script(script_path, timeout=-1)`
 Send all the messages that are stored in a script file to the robot controller.
 The method opens the script file located at `script_path`, read the file line by line and send each line as a command, instantly.
-Once the commands in the script are sent to the robot, the function runs a `0` seconds [sleep command](# ???) with the given timeout (`.sleep(0, timeout=timeout)`) and returns its result.
+The `timeout` parameter acts similar to the [`.play()`](#playtimeout-1-msgnone-kwargs) method:
+- `timeout < 0`: The method sends all the commands in the script, and returns when all those commands are completed.
+- `timeout > 0`: The method sends all the commands in the script file and returns instantly
+- `timeout > 0`: The method sends all the commands in the script file and waits maximum of `timeout` seconds for the completion of those commands before returning.
+This method returns:
+- `2`: If all the commands in the script file are completed.
+- `0` or `1`: If the commands in the script file are still running.
+- `Negative`: If there are some sort of error during the execution of the commands in the script file.

 > Use this function to send multiple messages at once to the robot.
 > Notice that each message has to occupy exactly one line.
 Multiple messages in one line or one message in multiple line is not a valid format.
 As an example, here we show a valid and invalid script format:
 ``` python
 # valid format: Each message occupy exactly one line
 {"cmd":"jmove","rel":0,"j0":0}